Data Science Curriculum & Specializations for Online Part-time Program

 This course covers fundamental concepts, solution techniques, modeling approaches, and applications of decision analytics.
 It introduces commonly used methods of optimization, simulation and decision analysis techniques for prescriptive analytics in business.
 Students explore linear programming, network optimization, integer linear programming, goal programming, multiple objective optimization, nonlinear programming, metaheuristic algorithms, stochastic simulation, queuing modeling, decision analysis, and Markov decision processes.
 Students develop a contextual understanding of techniques useful for managerial decision support.
 They implement decision-analytic techniques using a state-of-the-art analytical modeling platform.
 This is a problem and project-based course.

-Prerequisites: MSDS 400-DL Math for Data Scientists and MSDS 401-DL Applied Statistics with R.
+Prerequisites: MSDS 400 Math for Modelers and MSDS 401 Applied Statistics with R.

 MSDS 485-DL Data Governance, Ethics, and Law